Young

 I coach them to do several preliminary practice routines (explained below).
 I explain that practice makes things easier to do.
 After the practice, the game produces a winner.
 I am not calling it a winner when compared to other kids' drawings, but it is winner when they compare their own drawing to drawings they did before.
 Practice made it easier. |

 NOTE: I do not push observation drawing.
 I offer it.
 I also affirm and encourage imaginative drawings and storytelling drawings that are not based on observation.
 I never ask, "What is it?"
-Is say, "Could you tell be about it?"
+I say, "Could you tell me about it?"
 I then ask open-ended questions that get them thinking, remembering, and imagining.
-Their drawings begin the fill the paper and they even begin to ask themselves questions as they draw.
+I try to ask questions that indirectly make them think of things.
+If I ask what the person in the picture likes to listen to, the child is apt to include ears.
+If I ask if the person or animal is lonely, they might add another person or animal.
+Their drawings begin to fill the paper and they even begin to ask themselves questions as they draw.
+Sometimes I simply ask them if they have forgotten anything and they often notice another detail.

 Preparation for observation drawing.
 I find that some of this may work at age 5 and 6.